 Previous Experience: Applicants must be able to demonstrate a broad range of knowledge, skills and competencies relevant to the course and be able to exercise initiative and independence when carrying out course activities

-Below is a more detailed description of each of the Components.
+Below is a more detailed description of each of the Components

-The following modules complement the knowledge gained from Health Supervisory Skills Level 5.
+The following components complement the knowledge gained from Health Supervisory Skills Level 5.
 They each provide an opportunity for the student to develop his/her interpersonal, team working, learning to learn, time keeping and time management skills.
 This in turn will enable the student to take responsibility for his/her learning and to support them towards taking part in employment and/or higher education.

-- The stages of team development, for example, the different kinds of teams, a multi-team environment, the characteristics of an effective team and the need for different roles for individuals within the team.
+- The stages of team development, for example, the different kinds of teams, a multi-team environment, the characteristics of an effective team and the need for different roles for individuals within the team

-- Understand the different types of leadership and management styles.
+- Understand the different types of leadership and management styles

 - Explore organisational strategy, objectives and goals

-- Evaluate a range of current motivation theories and practical strategies to enhance motivation in teams
+- Evaluate a range of current motivation theories and practical strategies to enhance motivation in teams.

-This module will allow the students to develop a comprehensive understanding of the role, duties and responsibility of a supervisory manager.
+This component will allow the students to develop a comprehensive understanding of the role, duties and responsibility of a supervisory manager.
 Learners will be able to facilitate a training session, write a job description, create rosters and budgets.
 They will also develop the understanding of the theory underpinning supervision in a business setting.

-This module will allow the learner an understanding of the role of conflict in group and organisational life and how to manage the conflict.
-To achieve this first the learner needs to be aware of their own approach to conflict and how they manage conflict situations.
+This component will allow the learner an understanding of the role of conflict in group and organisational life and how to manage the conflict.
+To achieve this, first the learner needs to be aware of their own approach to conflict and how they manage conflict situations.
 Once the learner has this awareness and understanding they are then able to develop conflict management skills to use in their personal and work life.

-This module will allow the learner to design, analyse, create various data formats and worksheet layout.
+This component will allow the learner to design, analyse, create various data formats and worksheet layout.
 They will also create pivot tables, charts and graphics.
 In order to complete their own spreadsheet based on a business, students will gain a deeper understanding of how and when spreadsheets work.

 Disability Awareness provides the student with an opportunity to explore the world of disability, viewing through the eyes of the individual and their families who are each impacted in different ways.
 The learner will use research and a reflective journal entries discuss person-centred planning and other concepts including individuality, dignity and autonomy.
 The journal also allows for the student to demonstrate an awareness of the legislation and best practice when providing care.

-This module focuses on the impact of Health promotion programmes on communities.
+This component focuses on the impact of Health promotion programmes on communities.
 This will lead to an understanding of health promotion and strategies for developing community health programmes.
 This will involve exploring the concept of holistic health and using this knowledge to evaluate health promotion programmes.

 Students will find work placement in a suitable Health and Social Care settings where they will apply their skills including demonstrating the ability to work in a supervisory capacity.
 Work-experience classes will prepare the student to apply for this work placement, and future work, by focusing on interview preparation.
 Students will assess their skills and qualities to produce a CV and cover letter.
 They will investigate their employment sector and identify job openings and future training opportunities.
 The placement reinforces the skills learned at North Connaught College and aids the development of employability/transferable skills.
-The learning during the placement will be documented, and opportunities and challenges encountered will be reflected upon.